tharunkumarmekala/Multimango-extension/README.md

 Multimango is a browser extension that monitors time spent on specific websites and tracks task completion.
 Perfect for personal productivity, study sessions, or workflow accountability — all running locally in your browser.

+> ⚠️ **Note**: This extension is custom designed for my work — specifically for tracking working hours on a designated site instead of manually counting them.
+> 🛑 There is no official Multimango extension for task tracking on the multimango.com site.
+> ✅ You can use this extension for any website by updating the fields in the `manifest.json`.

 ## 📌 Core Features

 - ⏳ **Site-Specific Timer**: Automatically starts a timer when visiting monitored sites.